Looking for support for your finance function? Book a time with an expert.

 2. Managing Accounts Payable and Receivable:

-They manage both accounts payable (money the company owes) and accounts receivable (money owed to the company).
+Again, depending on size and company structure, bookkeepers will typically manage both accounts payable (money the company owes) and accounts receivable (money owed to the company).
 This includes issuing invoices to customers, ensuring timely payments, and paying suppliers and vendors.
+This also includes recording all these transactions accurately to the correct general ledger account, as well as making sure dollar amounts and payment description details are error-free.

 3. Bank Reconciliation: